threecrow/wiredrive-sync/README.md

 Initial Wiredrive Sync 1.7 source release
 ```

-## Do not commit

-The `.gitignore` excludes runtime databases, credentials, captured HAR files, local virtual environments, logs, build products, and macOS metadata files.

-Do not remove those exclusions unless you intentionally want sensitive/local runtime data in the repository.

 ## Distribution

 The repository contains source and packaging files.
 Built `.app`, `.zip`, `.dmg`, `.exe`, and similar release artifacts should normally be attached to GitHub Releases rather than committed into the source tree.